Logarithmic corrections to scaling in the four-dimensional uniform spanning tree: Introduction

 Since $\P(\sA_n) \approx \eps$, the lower bound of \eqref{eq:heuristic} follows by taking $\eps = (\log n)^{2/3} n^{-1}$.
 A similar heuristic calculation leads to the lower bound on the extrinsic radius of the past in the UST and on the intrinsic and extrinsic radii of the component of the origin in the $0$-WUSF (for which the analogue of the interlacement Aldous--Broder algorithm is discussed in \cref{sec:AldousBroder}).
 In the later case, the non-intersection probability does not feature in the computations, leading to the $(\log n)^{1/3}$ difference between the two tail probabilities.

 The upper bound on the intrinsic radius is more delicate.
-Let $\partial \fP(x,n)$ be the set of vertices belonging to the past of $x$ that have intrinsic distance exactly $n$ from the origin, and let $Q(n)$ be the probability that this set is non-empty.
+Let $\partial \fP(x,n)$ be the set of vertices belonging to the past of $x$ that have intrinsic distance exactly $n$ from $x$, and let $Q(n)$ be the probability that this set is non-empty.
 It suffices to prove an inductive inequality of the form

 (The only important feature of the constant $1/4$ is that it is strictly smaller than $1/2$.)
 Proving inductive inequalities such as these is a common approach to arm-exponents in high-dimensional models which we believe first arose in the work of Kozma and Nachmias \cite{Armexpon,AlexOrbach}.
+(They are also a standard approach to the study of various four-dimensional loop-erased random walk quantities, see e.g.\ \cite[Section 4.4]{Law91}.)
 Once again we take $\eps=\eps(n)>0$, but now consider a union bound according to whether the arrival time $\sigma_0(0)$ is smaller or larger than $\eps$.
 We argue in \cref{lem:exceptional_time} that the argument of the previous paragraph admits an approximate converse

 provided that $\eps$ is not too large.
 This is a rather technical matter and in fact relies upon the computation of the upper bound on the intrinsic radius for the $0$-WUSF and the stochastic domination property; this upper bound on the $0$-WUSF is itself proven using a similar (but simpler) inductive scheme to that discussed here.
 For the other term in the union bound, we observe that if $\partial \fP(0,2n)$ is non-empty then there must exist $y \in \partial \fP(0,n)$ such that $\partial \fP(y,n)$ is non-empty.
-Let $\Gamma$ be the future of $0$.
-By Markov's inequality and a mass-transport argument, we deduce that
+Let $\Gamma$ be the future of $0$ and let $\Gamma^n$ denote the first $n$ steps of $\Gamma$.
+By Markov's inequality and the mass-transport principle (as explained in the proof of Lemma~\ref{lemma:WUSF_ball}), we deduce that

 Using the splitting property of Poisson processes, we deduce that